 - Reimbursement level: Once you meet your deductible, your pet insurance company will reimburse you for eligible expenses up to the amount of your reimbursement level, which is always expressed as a percentage.
 Some providers offer a single level, while others provide a range.
 The higher your reimbursement rate, the higher the cost of your policy.

 While you can’t alter the first four factors, you do have some control over the final two.
-Progressive’s customizable plans allow consumers to build policies that best fit their budgets.
+Progressive’s customizable plans let you adjust coverage to lower premiums.
 You choose from a wide range of annual deductibles between $50 and $1,000 and reimbursement rates from 70 to 90 percent.

 Is Progressive Pet Insurance Affordable?

 Under certain circumstances, a BestBenefit Accident and Illness Plan from Progressive can cost as little as $1 a day, even with a 90 percent reimbursement option.
-While this is Progressive’s most comprehensive policy, consumers on a tight budget may choose accident-only coverage, an even more cost-effective option.
+While this is Progressive’s most comprehensive policy, consumers on a tight budget should consider the accident-only coverage.